ITensor/website/docs/cppv3/classes/index.md

   `explicit operator size_t()`

-  Enables Index objects to be explicitly converting to various integer types.
+  Enables Index objects to be explicitly converted to various integer types.
   The resulting integer is the size of the Index.